 How are materials utilized from agency inventories or stockpiles handled?

 The restocking of inventory in anticipation of future needs is not an eligible activity.
 Invoices for materials used are expected to be available to verify original purchase prices upon request.
-If the contract was competitively bid, a Public Interest Finding would be required.
 If the agency wants to require the use of state supplied materials, they must comply with 23 CFR 635.407.

 Additional manpower may be required at TMCs for a short period immediately after significant events to better dispatch FHP or others for improved traffic control.
 These additional costs, above and beyond the normal day to day staffing levels, are eligible for ER funding.
 Detailed accounting will need to be kept to justify the reimbursements

 The initial FMIS project authorization date is the date the Governor (or President) declared the state of emergency (declaration date).

 All invoices for ER work should be submitted within 2 years from the date of initial authorization in FMIS; invoices for PR work should be submitted within 4 years after initial FMIS authorization.
 Note that any reimbursement requests (submitted with appropriate supporting documents) received after the 2 year or 4 year deadline will be reviewed and approved appropriately.